 This is where someone drives in a selfish and inconsiderate manner because they are invariably late for something - it's better to be a little late than end up in hospital.
 Aggressive drivers are a danger to everyone on the road because they drive too fast, take unnecessary risks and show no consideration for other road users.

-For more information on our services please give us a call us on 0845 6768898 or start your free claim enquiry using our online claim form.
+For more information on our services please give us a call us on 0845 6768898 or start your claim enquiry using our online claim form.